redstone-dart/redstone/_doc/Routes.md

 };
 ```

-For json and form, you can request the body as a `QueryMap`, which allows the use of the dot notation
+For json and form, you can request the body as a `DynamicMap`, which allows the use of the dot notation

 ```dart
 @app.Route("/adduser", methods: const [app.POST])